raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

   a connection group.
 * If guest users are added as part of the request, there MUST be a distinct Welcome message for each guest DS involved.
+* All KeyPackages included in Add proposals MUST include a FanoutAuth extension.

 ## Remove users from a group